Predictions about the expansion of ecommerce have exceeded expectations, with ecommerce sales in the U.S. tripling in the last five years.

 Ecommerce project managers are another specialization within ecommerce management.
 Their role is that of a project manager, although the difference is managing ecommerce projects.

-As a project manager, they are responsible for managing deadlines and team members, as well as ecommerce project planning.
-Their salary tends to be on the higher end of the scale, as they are required to have experience with project management and ecommerce, and have the leadership skills to lead teams and complete projects.
+Project managers manage deadlines, team members, and ecommerce project planning.
+Their salary tends to be on the higher end of the scale, as they must have experience with project management and ecommerce and have the leadership skills to lead teams and complete projects.

-Ecommerce operations managers have similar roles to operations managers with a focus on ecommerce operations.
-They are responsible for training individuals in the ecommerce department, as well as creating ecommerce specific procedures.
+Ecommerce operations managers have similar roles to operations managers focusing on ecommerce operations.
+They are responsible for training individuals in the ecommerce department and creating ecommerce specific procedures.

 As another specialization within ecommerce management, operations ecommerce managers tend to have higher salaries.
-The ecommerce manager salary for individuals with a specialization in operations is again highest in the USA, likely due to higher demand population.
+The ecommerce manager salary for individuals specializing in operations is the highest in the U.S., likely due to the higher demand.

-The data used for Canada is data for operations managers, rather than ecommerce operations managers.
+The data used for Canada is for operations managers rather than ecommerce operations managers.
 The data for the operations manager is relevant as both roles require a similar level of experience and training.

-As noted, the numbers above are averages – there isn’t one number that is applicable for everyone.
-As with any position, various factors affect an ecommerce manager’s salary including, but not limited to, location, the size of the company they work for, education level, experience level, and whether they are certified.
+As noted, the numbers above are averages—there isn’t one number that applies to everyone.
+As with any position, various factors affect an ecommerce manager's salary, including location, the size of the company, education level, experience level, and whether they are certified.

 Location is one of the main factors affecting salary.
-As seen in the data above, the USA generally has higher salaries than in other countries.
+The data above shows that the U.S. generally has higher salaries than other countries.
 Their higher population creates demand, whereas other countries don’t necessarily have this demand.
-Within the USA, certain cities see higher salaries than the rest of the country.
+Within the U.S., certain cities see higher salaries than the rest of the country.

 For example, salaries tend to be higher in San Francisco, likely due to the large number and continued growth of tech companies in Silicon Valley.
-Another city with higher than average salaries in Seattle, which hosts several tech companies, as well as Amazon’s headquarters.
+Another city with higher-than-average salaries is Seattle, which hosts several tech companies and Amazon’s headquarters.